The spherical symmetry Black hole collapse in expanding universe: introduction

 \section{introduction}

 The study of black holes in stationary and asymptotically flat spacetimes has led to many remarkable insights.
-But, as we know, the our universe is not stationary and is in fact undergoing cosmological expansion.
-Let us use the term \emph{cosmological black hole} for any solution of Einstein equations representing a collapsing overdense region in a cosmological background, leading to an infinite density at its center {\cite{sultana}.
-The first attempt in this direction is due to McVittie {\cite{McVittie} who introduced a spacetime metric that represents a point mass embedded in a Friedmann-Robertson-Walker (FRW) universe.
+But, as we know, our universe is not stationary and is in fact undergoing cosmological expansion.
+Let us use the term \emph{cosmological black hole} for any solution of Einstein equations representing a collapsing overdense region in a cosmological background, leading to an infinite density at its center \cite{sultana}.
+The first attempt in this direction is due to McVittie \cite{McVittie} who introduced a spacetime metric that represents a point mass embedded in a Friedmann-Robertson-Walker (FRW) universe.
 There have been several other attempts to construct solutions of Einstein equations representing such a collapsing central mass.
-Gluing of a Schwarzschild manifold to an expanding FRW manifold is one of such attempts, made first by Einstein and Straus {\cite{Einstein Straus}. \\
+Gluing of a Schwarzschild manifold to an expanding FRW manifold is one of such attempts, made first by Einstein and Straus \cite{Einstein Straus}. \\

-Now, a widely used metric to describe the gravitational collapse of a spherically symmetric dust cloud is the so-called Tolman-Bondi-Lemai�tre (LTB) metric {\cite{LTB}.
-These models have been extensively studied for the validity of the cosmic censorship conjecture {\cite{cencorship, joshi}.
-It was pointed out in {\cite{man} that the model admit cosmological black holes. \\
+Now, a widely used metric to describe the gravitational collapse of a spherically symmetric dust cloud is the so-called Tolman-Bondi-Lemaitre (LTB) metric \cite{LTB}.
+These models have been extensively studied for the validity of the cosmic censorship conjecture \cite{cencorship, joshi}.
+It was pointed out in \cite{man} that the model admits cosmological black holes. \\

-Much of the literature on BH's focuses on stationary and asymptotically flat situation \cite{waldbook}.
-It is therefore desirable to have black hole models embedded in cosmological environment to see if there may be considerable differences from the familiar Schwarzschild black hole, and if there are quasi-local characteristics of it in place of the global and teleological event horizon.
-The need for local definition of black holes and their horizons has led to concepts such as Hayward's trapping horizons {\cite{Hayward94}, isolated horizons {\cite{ashtekar99}, Ashtekar and Krishnan's dynamical horizon (DH){\cite{ashtekar02}, and Booth and Fairhurst's slowly evolving horizon {\cite{booth04}. \\
+Much of the literature on BH's focuses on stationary and asymptotically flat situations \cite{waldbook}.
+It is therefore desirable to have black hole models embedded in a cosmological environment to see if there may be considerable differences from the familiar Schwarzschild black hole and if there are quasi-local characteristics of it in place of the global and teleological event horizon.
+The need for a local definition of black holes and their horizons have led to concepts such as Hayward's trapping horizons \cite{Hayward94}, Ashtekar's isolated horizons \cite{ashtekar99}, Ashtekar and Krishnan's dynamical horizon (DH) \cite{ashtekar02}, and Booth and Fairhurst's slowly evolving horizon \cite{booth04}. \\